firedrakeproject/firedrake/docs/source/interpolation.rst

 .. warning::

-   Interpolation currently only works if all nodes of the target finite element are point evaluation nodes.
+   Interpolation currently only works if all nodes of the target finite element are point evaluation nodes

 The recommended way to specify the source expression is UFL.
 UFL_ produces clear error messages in case of syntax or type errors, yet